John Viret Gooch: Family

-J. V. Gooch was married twice.
-First, in June 1840, to Hannah Frances Handcock, daughter of Captain Elias Robinson Handcock.
-Secondly, on 16 March 1876, to Emily Mary Stonhouse, daughter of Reverend Charles Stonhouse.
-J. V. Gooch lived at Cooper's Hill, Bracknell, Berkshire.
+Gooch was married twice: firstly, in June 1840, to Hannah Frances Handcock, daughter of Captain Elias Robinson Handcock, and secondly, on 16 March 1876, to Emily Mary Stonhouse, daughter of Reverend Charles Stonhouse.
+Gooch lived at Cooper's Hill, Bracknell, Berkshire.

-His eldest child from his second marriage, Mabel Barbara, who was born in 1877.
-His son was Edward Sinclair Gooch (1879-1915) who was a major in the Berkshire Yeomanry and killed in World War 1.
+His eldest child from his second marriage, Mabel Barbara, was born in 1877.
+His son Edward Sinclair Gooch (1879-1915) was a major in the Berkshire Yeomanry and killed in World War 1.
 He also had a second daughter named Ethel Mary who was born in 1882.